One Bennett Park is a 68-story, 280-unit apartment and condo tower at 451 E Grand Ave in Streeterville.

-The building will be mixed-use and include 65 condos and a 1.7 acre park designed by Michael Van Valkenburgh & Associates.
-Construction on the building is slated to begin in spring 2016, with occupancy slated for late 2018.
+The building is mixed-use and includes 65 condos and a 1.7 acre park designed by Michael Van Valkenburgh & Associates.
+Construction on the building began in spring 2016, and first occupancy was in late 2018.

-One Bennett Park will be the 12th tallest building in Chicago when completed.
+One Bennett Park is, for now, the tallest all-residential building in Chicago.

 Details of the unit mix and finishes have not been released yet.